 Ambush marketing is a questionable practice.
-Brand owners believe that if they ambush the market it is one of the honest way to draw the attention of the consumers.
-But in reality, if the ambushers are allowed to continue, it highly demotivates official sponsors and discourage them.
+Brand owners believe that if they ambush the market it is one of the honest ways to draw the attention of the consumers.
+But in reality, if the ambushers are allowed to continue, it highly demotivates official sponsors and discourages them.
 Therefore, ambush marketing cannot be simply termed as a market strategy altogether if it violates the rights of the official sponsors.
-Hence, a strict legislation is much needed.
+Hence, strict legislation is much needed.

 You may also interested to read some of the below posts; don’t miss it!

 Trademark Infringement in India – Direct and Indirect

 Cross Border Trademark Infringement